Chart Color Schemes

 Chippendale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 23 projects likely impacting the area.
-Key projects include The Post House, University of Sydney Darlington Terraces Redevelopment, UTS National First Nations College, and Atlassian Central.
-Below is a list detailing those most relevant.
+AreaSearch has identified 23 projects likely to impact the area.
+Notable ones include The Post House, University of Sydney Darlington Terraces Redevelopment, UTS National First Nations College, and Atlassian Central.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.